zhehaowang/zhehao.me/book-notes/ecpp/it1-4-accustoming-yourself-with-cpp.md

 ```

 Logical constness suggest that a const member function may modify parts of the object only if its clients cannot detect.
-This notion can be achieved with 'mutable' keyword.
+This notion can be achieved with `mutable` keyword.
 E.g.
 ```cpp
 class CTextBlock {
 public: